Pension – a Great Benefit if You Will Never Work Again

 A survivors pension for a death which is related to the job injury will last for a lifetime unless the survivor remarries.

 A statutory pension is a different kind of pension.
 Many of the above rules don’t apply.
-To qualify for a statutory pension you need to lose two limbs or both eyes.
+To qualify for a statutory pension, the injured worker needs to lose two limbs or both eyes.
 God forbid this happened to you.
 If you do qualify for a statutory pension, you may be able to return to work, even full time, and still receive the statutory pension benefit.

 This is the amount of money L&I sets aside as an estimate of what your pension will cost them.
-It’s just a guess and is not important to you or your pension.
+It’s just an actuarial guess and is not important to you or your pension.
+Forget about it.

 Most pensioners lose their L&I medical care when the pension is granted.
-A few lucky but seriously injured pensioners are able to get a treatment order for accepted job related conditions where the supervisor deems treatment necessary to protect such workers’ life or provide for the administration of medical and therapeutic measures.
-RCW 51.36.010.
+A few lucky but seriously injured pensioners are able to get a treatment order for accepted job related conditions.
+The supervisor has discretionary authority to deem treatment necessary to protect such workers’ life or provide for the administration of medical and therapeutic measures.
+RCW 51.36.010(4) and the L&I Policy Manual Chapter 15.
 A good L&I lawyer can help with this.

 Pensioners who do not have a treatment order when the pension is granted may apply for one later.
 There is no statute of limitations for this application.

-If you will never work again because of your job injury this pension is for you.
+If you will never work again because of your job injury an L&I pension is for you.

-Talk to us about a pension.
+Talk to us at the Sharpe Law Firm about your pension chances.
 It may be the smartest thing you ever do.
 Attorney Chris Sharpe and his staff are ready to advise and to help.
 Contact Us for a free strategy session.